Showing posts with label Crémant de Bourgogne. Show all posts

 The Chaource cheese fete.

-On the second Sunday in October, the village has a Fête de Fromage, their cheese fete.
-If you are in the area visit, then you may enjoy demonstrations of cheese and butter making as well as tastings.
+On the second Sunday in October, the village has a Fête de Fromage, its cheese fete.
+If you are in the area, you may enjoy demonstrations of cheese and butter making as well as tastings.
 N.B.: Always double-check the dates of fetes with the French Tourist Information Offices; dates do change.

 The English language website for Chaource and the immediate area is: